 I have no idea how long it took her to compile all this information, but I’m so glad she did.

-When you get (or win) your copy, please do not disregard this chart.
+When you get your copy of Cocolat, please do not disregard this chocolate chart.
 Find a recipe you want to make and read the ingredient list.
 Then flip to The Chocolate Chart, find the recipe (they are listed in alphabetical order) and confirm the type of chocolate you need to ensure the best results.

-Yes you can.
+No. I promise.
 Once you get your hands on chestnut puree, whipping up the batter requires just a handful of ingredients and simple techniques.
 As a matter of fact, I made the chocolate chestnut torte using only 2 bowls, a broad silicone spatula, and my hand mixer.
 That’s right.
-I didn’t even have to bust out the stand mixer.
+I didn’t even have to bust out the

 If you’re a crafty person, you’re going to be in heaven.
 I made a stencil using the detailed instructions on pages 186-188 of Cocolat!
 I got to use an Xacto knife and Everything.
 Actually, I used a razor knife/box cutter deal, and it worked out just fine.
 If you’re super crafty, you can even go to town with your Silhouette Machine and make All The Stencils.